-In late 2007 we imported a new pup, Misty – Alliance De La Vie So Fantastic – from Annemiek Nuijten of Alliance De La Vie kennels in Holland.
+In late 2007 we imported a new pup, Misty – Alliance De La Vie So Fantastic With Tollyhimmel – from Annemiek Nuijten of Alliance De La Vie kennels in Holland.
 Misty was cared for by Ellen Oosten and Arie Dekker in Holland and was shown in several events before she was imported to the UK.
-In 2010, we retired Purdy and Snuffles, and we aquired a new pup, Summer – Alliance De La Vie Summer Dream With Eusanit.
+In 2010, we retired Purdy and Snuffles, and we acquired a new pup, Summer – Alliance De La Vie Summer Dream To Eusanit.

 In July 2011, Misty triumphed at the World Dog Show, Paris, to become our first World Champion Toller.
 It was an excellent show for us as Raggs also won a 2nd place in champion class.
 Both dogs also gained 1st place results at the French National Dog Show.